 How do we discuss controversial topics?
 Often, it seems, we rely upon superficial research of the facts, intimidation, or appeals to emotion.
 Yet, democracy depends on citizens charitably and accurately engaging each other’s arguments.

 In this workshop, we introduce argument mapping: a simple, powerful, research-backed method for applying logical rigor to writing and classroom discussions.
 Visualizing the structure of arguments makes students more precise, confident thinkers across disciplines.
 Harvard philosophers have partnered with social studies teachers to develop and test this method with students.
-This workshop will provide teachers with tools, resources, and best practices that you can implement immediately to support student learning.
+Teachers will be provided tools, resources, and best practices that can be implemented immediately to support student learning.

 Anne Sanderson is CEO and Co-Founder of ThinkerAnalytix and an Associate in the Harvard Philosophy Department.
 She taught high school English in California and Massachusetts schools for 25 years.